BRF S.A. (BRFS) Reveals an Earnings Mystery

 BRFS’s Market Performance

-BRFS stocks went down by -3.62% for the week, with a monthly drop of -6.34% and a quarterly performance of -8.49%, while its annual performance rate touched 2.57%.
-The volatility ratio for the week stands at 3.07% while the volatility levels for the past 30 days are set at 3.03% for BRF S.A..
-The simple moving average for the period of the last 20 days is -2.23% for BRFS stocks with a simple moving average of 0.97% for the last 200 days.
+BRFS stocks went up by 26.57% for the week, with a monthly jump of 17.99% and a quarterly performance of 27.20%, while its annual performance rate touched 28.83%.
+The volatility ratio for the week stands at 7.07% while the volatility levels for the past 30 days are set at 3.94% for BRF S.A..
+The simple moving average for the period of the last 20 days is 24.78% for BRFS stocks with a simple moving average of 27.68% for the last 200 days.

 Analysts’ Opinion of BRFS